Use case

 Prompts mapped like code.

 A prompt edit that ships a regression is just as load-bearing as a function edit, and your map needs to know that.
-Watari indexes prompts, system messages, schemas, and eval fixtures into the same pgvector pipeline as TypeScript or Python — so a prompt-driven regression maps to a prompt file, not a guess at the call site.
+Watari indexes prompts, system messages, schemas, and eval fixtures into the same vector pipeline as your TypeScript or Python — so a prompt-driven regression maps to a prompt file, not a guess at the call site.

 • Prompts indexed